MichaelAquilina/Some-2D-RPG/README.md

 If anyone wishes to contact me about possibly contributing to the project they may do so by emailing me on michaelaquilina (AT) gmail.com.

-I am mainly in need of artists and sound engineers, however programmers and game designers are also welcome to contribute.
+I am mainly in need of artists and sound engineers - however programmers and game designers are also welcome to contribute.

 Screenshots
 -----------